redox-os/book/src/ch02-06-configuration-settings.md

 ## ARCH, FILESYSTEM_CONFIG and CONFIG_NAME

-In `mk/config.mk`, you will find the variables `ARCH`, `FILESYSTEM_CONFIG` and `CONFIG_NAME`.
+In `mk/config.mk`, you will find the variables `ARCH`, `CONFIG_NAME` and `FILESYSTEM_CONFIG`.
 These three variables determine what system you are building.
-If you want to change them, you can edit `mk/config.mk` and replace the values.
-Or, you can set the values in your environment or on your `make` command line, e.g. `export ARCH=i686; make all` or `make ARCH=i686 all`.
-The first example sets the value for the lifetime of the current shell, while the second sets the value only or the current `make`.

 - `ARCH`: the processor architecture that you are building the system for.
 Currently supported architectures are `x86_64` (the default), `i686` and `aarch64`.
+- `CONFIG_NAME`: used to determine part of the name of the Redox image, and normally used to build the `FILESYSTEM_CONFIG` name (`desktop` by default).
 - `FILESYSTEM_CONFIG`: a file that describes the packages and files to include in the filesystem.
 See [Filesystem Config](#filesystem-config) above.
-The default is `config/$ARCH/desktop.toml`.
-- `CONFIG_NAME`: used to determine part of the name of the Redox image.
-Normally the *basename* of `FILESYSTEM_CONFIG`, e.g. `desktop`.
+The default is `config/$ARCH/$CONFIG_NAME.toml`, but you can change it if your config file is in a different location.

+If you want to change them, you can edit `mk/config.mk` and replace the values.
+Or, you can set the values in your environment or on your `make` command line, e.g. `export ARCH=i686; make all` or `make ARCH=i686 all`.
+The first example sets the value for the lifetime of the current shell, while the second sets the value only or the current `make`.

 The Redox image that is built is named `build/$ARCH/$CONFIG_NAME/harddrive.img` or `build/$ARCH/$CONFIG/livedisk.iso`.

 ### build.sh